doeixd/Banana.js/README.md

 # Banana.js

-Banana is a front-end JavaScript framework for adding interactivity to server-driven websites (Think: Astro, HTMX, eCommerce Themes, HTML templates, etc.) Think of it like a composable, component-based jQuery.
+Banana is a simple front-end JavaScript library for adding interactivity to server-driven websites (Think: Astro, HTMX, eCommerce Themes, HTML templates, etc.) It's like a composable, component-based jQuery.

 Banana aims to be easily integrated into existing projects, and is mostly unopinionated about state management, templating, or styling, allowing you to pick and choose what works best for your project!